 Chaityas are the halls enclosing the stupas.
 Ashoka constructed eight rock-cut halls in the Barabar & Nagarjuna hills and the one near Rajgir dedicated to Jaina monks.
 The Lomas Rishi, the Sudama (both in the Barabar hills) and the Sitamarhi (Nagarjuna hills) caves are fine examples of the Chaityas which resembled the wooden buildings of the period.

 They began the work from the top & continued downward.
-The Buddhists were the main contributors to these rock-cut monuments and best monuments are those found in Ajanta & Ellora (vishvakarma cave- cave No.10).
+The Buddhists were the main contributors to these rock-cut monuments and best monuments are those found in Ajanta & Ellora (Vishwakarma cave- cave No.10).
 Fine sculptures adorn the walls.
 Figures of Buddha in various poses were cut out.

 Viharas are the dwelling places donated to the normally wandering Buddhist monks.
 The earlier structures were made of wood & soon developed from the primitive thatched huts into large sangharamas.
 Pali texts indicate the structure of the viharas.
-In course of time the sangha ramas developed into educational institutions and centres of Buddhist learning, such as those at Nalanda, Vikramshila, Somapura.
-Hinayana viharas are seen in Ajanta, Ellora & in the Orissan hills in the east coast and at Nasik, Bedsa, Kondana and Pitalkhora in the Western Ghats.
+In course of time, the sangha ramas developed into educational institutions and centres of Buddhist learning, such as those at Nalanda, Vikramshila, Somapura.
+Hinayana viharas are seen in Ajanta, Ellora & in the Orissan hills on the east coast and at Nasik, Bedsa, Kondana and Pitalkhora in the Western Ghats.
 The development of Mahayana vihara can be traced only at Ajanta.

-chaityas-they are Buddhist prayer halls.two types based on religious belief -mahayana and hinayana
+- Chaityas-they are Buddhist prayer halls.two types based on religious belief -Mahayana and Hinayana

-together stupas,chaityas and viharas are called maha sangharama.
+- Together stupas, chaityas and viharas are called maha sangharama.

 There are contradictory theories regarding the original homeland of the Guptas.